 I made this hash to serve one, a perfect fit in my new Minnesota cast-iron skillet given to me and made by American Skillet Co. out of Madison, WI. (it’s about the size of an 8 inch skillet, and the recipe can be doubled to serve two in a 10 inch skillet.)
 It’s just what I needed to add some more Midwest pride to my kitchen.
-They’re currently manufacturing 4 states and are ramping up to continue making their way to all 50.
 The skillets are coated with organic flax seed oil and are pre-seasoned by hand over a hardwood fire.
 I love the passion they put into their work.
 And how great of a gift?

 Spaghetti Squash Hash with Bacon & Kale